Guide to Capital Markets Tribunal Proceedings

 The Registrar will not redact personal information for the parties.

-For more information and examples of the personal information that should be removed, see section 3 of the Practice Guideline.
+For more information and examples of the personal information that should be removed, see rule 11 of the Rules of Procedure.

-All communications with a Panel member by a party, other than in an oral hearing, must be sent to the Registrar and copied to all parties, including Staff.
+All communications with a panel member by a party about a proceeding, other than in a hearing, must be sent to the Registrar and copied to all parties, including the Commission.

-See Rule 8 of the Rules of Procedure and Forms.
+See rule 7 of the Rules of Procedure.

 How do I contact the Registrar?

-The Registrar can be contacted by email at registrar@osc.gov.on.ca.
+The Registrar can be contacted by email at registrar@capitalmarketstribunal.ca.
 Consider copying all parties on emails to the Registrar.
-If your email contains information intended for the Panel, you must copy all parties, including Staff.
-The Registrar can also be contacted by phone at (416) 595-8916.
+If your email contains information intended for the panel, you must copy all parties, including the Commission.
+The Registrar can also be contacted by phone at 416-595-8916.

 How do I contact the parties?

-To contact Staff in an enforcement proceeding, use the contact information on the Statement of Allegations.
+To contact the Commission in an enforcement proceeding, use the contact information on its application.

-If you are a respondent and want to contact other respondents, the party that started the proceeding (either Staff or an Applicant) can provide the contact information they are using for the other respondents.
+If you are a respondent and want to contact other respondents, the party that started the proceeding can provide the contact information they are using for the other respondents.

 What resources can help me understand the process for proceedings before the Tribunal?

-The Rules of Procedure and Forms and Practice Guideline apply to all proceedings before the Tribunal and are available on the Tribunal Website.
+The Rules of Procedure apply to all proceedings before the Tribunal and are available on the Tribunal Website.
 Tribunal proceedings are also governed by the Statutory Powers Procedure Act.

 Where can I find the legislation for securities-related matters?

 The Tribunal hears proceedings arising from the provisions of the Ontario Securities Act and the Ontario Commodity Futures Act.
 The Tribunal is established by the Securities Commission Act, 2021.
-Each Act is available on the OSC Website and on the Canadian Legal Information Institute website (CanLII).
+Each Act is available on the OSC Website and on CanLII.

 Where do hearings take place?

-Hearings may take place in a hearing room or electronically (by teleconference or videoconference), or a combination of both.
-Electronic hearings (sometimes called virtual hearings) are discussed below.
+Hearings may take place in a hearing room, by videoconference, or a combination of both.
+Virtual hearings are discussed below.

 The Tribunal’s hearing rooms are in Toronto at 20 Queen Street West (Cadillac Fairview Tower) on the 17th floor.
 The building is located between Bay Street and Yonge Street, at the south end of the Eaton Centre.